 Note: U.S. Veterans and active duty U.S. military personnel may be granted two units of college credit to fulfill the Physical Education requirement if service has been continuous for at least six months.
-Copies of form DD-214 or DD-295 or SMART or AART or CCAF Transcript covering all periods of military service must be on file in the Records Office.
+Copies of form DD-214 or DD-295 or Joint Services Transcript (JST) or CCAF Transcript covering all periods of military service must be on file in the Records Office.